Science Teacher, Co-Founder, Head of Grounds & Services

 FBRA for Girls» More About Johanna

-Johanna is excited to support the FBRA Girls community as part of the office team.
-She comes to FBRA with many years of school and administrative experience, enthusiasm for the outdoors, and passion for innovative education.
+Johanna joined the FBRA Girls community as part of the admin/office team in the summer of 2015, bringing many years of school and administrative experience, enthusiasm for the outdoors, and passion for innovative education.

-Johanna enjoys crafting, running, boating and exploring the local mountains and rivers with her husband, Charlie, and her son, Sam, an alumnus of FBRA Boys, Class of 2017.
+Johanna enjoys making and creating things, quilting, writing, and hiking the forests with her husband, Charlie, and her son, Sam, an alumnus of FBRA Boys, Class of 2017.

 Assistant Director, Language Arts Teacher

 FBRA for Boys» More About Jack

 Jack is excited to serve the FBRA team in both administrative and teaching roles this year.
 Before joining Team FBRA, Jack came to the Asheville area to work as a field instructor and white water canoeing specialist with North Carolina Outward Bound.
 During the academic year, Jack worked with The Outdoor Academy, a semester school for high-school sophomores located just outside of Brevard.
 There he spent a year working as a Resident Wilderness Educator and a year as the Admissions Counselor.

 Jack graduated from Colgate University with a degree in Philosophy.
 He also took advantage of the liberal arts school and attended courses in over a dozen different departments.
 It was inspiring to see the natural overlap between disparate classes and he is excited to continue that multi-disciplinary approach at FBRA with the intersection of academics, outdoor education, and the arts.